revolist/revogrid-docs/gantt/resource-planning.md

 The best default depends on the work.
 A planning team may welcome a suggested move; a construction crew, regulated lab, or customer commitment may require an explicit approval before any date changes.

 For an implementation-focused explanation, read [Gantt resource scheduling](/gantt/resource-scheduling).
+For calendar-first shifts, bookings, and appointments, see the [JavaScript Scheduler](/jsscheduler).
 For manufacturing-specific boundaries, see [manufacturing Gantt](/gantt/manufacturing-gantt).

 ## Evaluate with real allocation patterns